Career Quiz and Most Suitable Personality.

-In this career quiz, there are 10 questions that will analyze if the Soil and Water Conservationists career is right for you.
+In this career quiz, there are 10 questions that will give you a pretty good perspective on whether the career of a Soil and Water Conservationist is right for you.

 There are 3 answers to each question: Dislike, Okay and Like.

 Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure”

 Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Answer “Like” if you tell yourself “Yes, I’m interested”

 |You are interested in principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.|

 |You are interested in the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.|

 |Implement soil or water management techniques, such as nutrient management, erosion control, buffers, or filter strips, in accordance with conservation plans.|

 |Monitor projects during or after construction to ensure projects conform to design specifications.|